 If the game itself doesn't lead to enough arguments, you can be sure to get people squawking with a plate of nachos.
 Everyone has their own opinions on what kind of toppings to use and how to arrange them.
-Kenji and Dan Pashman, the host of The Sporkful duked it out last year, with Kenji defending individually topped nachos while Dan trumpeted the piled variety.
+Kenji and Dan Pashman, the host of The Sporkful, duked it out a couple years ago, with Kenji defending individually topped nachos while Dan trumpeted the piled variety.

 Team Dan (Piled Nachos)

 The Ultimate Fully Loaded Nachos

 If you like your nachos piled, it doesn't get much better than this.
 We load the chips with as many toppings as they can handle: cheese, beans, pico de gallo, guacamole, sour cream, and more.
 Double-layering the chips ensures no bite is without toppings and thinning the refried beans out with water keeps them from drying out.